wandering-meditations/library/content/Essays/Poems.md

 It hurts so much, it cuts like a knife.
 Oh God, I can no longer bear it.
 So I pass them on to You, to You I share it.

----
-## Other ideas
-While there is life there is happiness. - [[War and Peace]]

- The whole of eternity in the company of sententious ulama?
-No, thank you.
-God promised us something else. [[Samarkand]]

-"Both paradise and hell are in you" [[Samarkand]]

- "Suffering and pain are always obligatory for people of broad intellect and a deep heart.
-Truly great people, I think, must feel great sadness for the world." p.234 [[Crime & Punishment]]